MikeRow/BananoPHP/README.md

 * WebSocket

-Since their usage is pretty custom in each situation, I've decided to don't develop any class or ncm implementation
+Since their usage is pretty custom in each situation, I've decided to don't develop any class or ncm implementation<br/>
 If you are looking for an easy way to implement a WebSocket client for PHP try this library [Textalk/websocket-php](https://github.com/Textalk/websocket-php)

 ## Welcome third-party implementations